subhaazrin/ecoscan/README.md

 # ecolove

+###This app was developed through pair programming of Subha and Mairah, but the commits were made from one account.
+Regardless of commits being made from one account, the contribution was from both Subha and Mairah.
+Thanks.

 ### To test out the app, please follow the setup intstructions below or check out our [Demo](https://youtu.be/U10Paa_e3s8) Video!:

 ## 1.Requirements